kgomenyuk/quizgameapp/apps/appPointsSender.md

 ![image](https://github.com/kgomenyuk/quizgameapp/assets/22096074/7facaf61-6b47-4a76-860f-04c9e4541cc3)

 Of particular note is the `RELOAD AUDIENCE` button, clicking on which downloads student data from the table `appquiz.survey_fields_answers`.
-Note, that only students who completed the `studInfo` survey and answered `Yes` to the question `Would you like to receive the marks via this chat bot` are going to be downloaded downloaded.
+Note, that only students who completed the `studInfo` survey and answered `Yes` to the question `Would you like to receive the marks via this chat bot` are going to be downloaded.

 ![image](https://github.com/kgomenyuk/quizgameapp/assets/22096074/d5d9bea2-a4c9-4a07-bfc4-15824a3ad583)